Wertik/InventoryEventsAPI/README.md

 Spigot recently changed InventoryCloseEvent's behaviour.
 (No longer fires when a player closes his own inventory, [related issue](https://github.com/PaperMC/Paper/issues/3733))
 This library provides the PlayerInventoryCloseEvent and PlayerInventoryOpenEvent, which are both fired using packets.
+*Yes, I call this a library and API at the same time, so confused about this one ok?!*

 ## Usage